1000 GIS Applications & Uses

 889. Right-of-way – Buffering proposed transmission lines which will be areas cleared for the transmission line.

-891. Tree Encroachment – Reducing risk of falling trees with LiDAR in search for dead and dying trees near utility lines.
+891. Tree Encroachment – Reducing the risk of falling trees with LiDAR in search of dead and dying trees near utility lines.

-892. Public Consultation – Visualizing the transmission line with towers during public using 2D and 3D environments.
+892. Public Consultation – Visualizing the transmission line with towers in public using 2D and 3D environments.